staid03/RentReceiptGenerator/README.md

 Note that the details inside rentaldetails.ini need to be customised for your needs.
 This could only need to be modified once.

+7/8/2018 - as with most things, I can see a lot of room for improvement here.
+This script is at present no longer in use.
+Future design will create an SQLite database and a form for interacting with it.
+Perhaps using PHP/javascript.